DoctorKhan/The-Human-Experiment-Book/src/95_archive/01_timeline.md

-# Appendix A: Timeline of Human Management
+# Chapter 11: Appendix A: Timeline of Human Management

 This timeline summarizes the key events in the million-year experiment that created modern humanity, based on the evidence uncovered in my investigation.